tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 their pull requests.
 They must not commit code they do not understand to their respective repositories, and are expected to guard their repositories from code which does not follow best practices via the review process.

+**Examples Code CC readiness:**

+* Delivering multiple major features at high quality
+* Delivering many thoughtful code improvements every month for at least three months.
+* Providing constructive code review with a keen eye for other contributors
+* Writing up issues and bugs with clear descriptions and acceptance criteria
+* Provides quality tests with code contributed

 #### Product CCs

 Product CCs guide the holistic implementation of features by providing UI/UX designs that contributors can